AImakerextraordinaire/ArcanumIDE/README.md

+#Please refer to the arcanum-ide repository instead.
+The git push failed for this one and refuses to commit.

 # 🪄 Arcanum IDE - Magical Visual Programming

 Transform your code into spells!
 Arcanum IDE is a revolutionary visual programming interface that represents code as magical circuits and spells, making programming more intuitive and engaging while generating real, working code.